 - The State should urgently commence the remaining provisions of the Assisted Decision Making (Capacity) Act 2015 and urgently enact legislation in relation to the safeguarding of adults who may be vulnerable (92%)

-In accordance with the Resolution of the Houses of the Oireachtas approving establishment of the Assembly, the Chair laid her final report and recommendations on how we best respond to the challenges and opportunities of an ageing population on Friday, 8 December 2017.
+In accordance with the Resolution of the Houses of the Oireachtas approving establishment of the Assembly, the Chair, the Honourable Mary Laffoy, laid her Final Report and Recommendations on this topic before the Houses of the Oireachtas on 8 December 2017.
 It was also published on the website on the same day and is available to read here.

-The Citizens’ Assembly will be live streamed and therefore available for the public to view.
+The Citizens’ Assembly was live streamed and therefore available for the public to view.